 Federal/Local Matching Requirements: The Section 5310 Federal share for eligible capital projects is up to 80 percent of the net cost of the activity (exceptions: vehicle acquisitions to support compliance with ADA or the Clean Air Act have an 85% and 90% Federal match, respectively, for vehicle-related equipment and facilities).
 The Federal share for eligible operating costs may not exceed 50 percent of the net operating costs of the activity.
 Recipients may use up to 10 percent of their apportionment to support program administrative costs including administration, planning, and technical assistance.
 The local share of eligible capital costs shall be not less than 20 percent of the net cost of the activity, and the local share for eligible operating costs shall be not less than 50 percent of the net operating cost.
-The local share may be derived from essentially any source other than the U.S. Department of Transportation.
+The local share for ransportation.
 Non-cash share such as donations, volunteered services, or in-kind contributions is eligible to be counted toward the local match as long as the value of each is documented and supported, represents a capital cost which would otherwise be eligible under the program, and is included in the net project costs in the project budget.